d-gaston/armv8-examples/armdb_guide.md

     p:
         The program code is scanned and the used registers are extracted.
-Each register in this list is printed on a single line with its value followed by another line with the Z and N flags stk <num>:
+Each register in this list is printed on a single line with its value followed by another line with the Z and N flags
+    heap:
+        Prints out all elements of the heap contained from the beginning of the heap to the program break (set with the brk system call).
+Info stored outsideof this is not displayed, even if it is technically on the heap
+    stk <num>:
         Prints out the <num> top elements of the stack.
 If no number is specified, the default number of elements to print out is 10